 C. LOFT STAIRS FOR BUNGALOW HOUSES- Where and How?

-If you decided to add an extra floor to your bungalow, here’s what you need to consider to install a staircase on it.
+If you decided to add an extra floor to your bungalow, or go ahead with a bungalow loft conversion , here’s what you need to consider to install a staircase on it.

 THE DESIGN PROCESS